awsdocs/amazon-s3-developer-guide/doc_source/RequesterPaysBuckets.md

 + Request authentication fails \(HTTP code 403\)\.
 + The request is anonymous \(HTTP code 403\)\.
 + The request is a SOAP request\.

+For information about pricing, see [Amazon S3 pricing\.](http://aws.amazon.com/s3/pricing/)